Ch. 3: Social Networking

 Go through your Facebook friend’s list and note the ones you can use as professional connection.
-Find those that can help you get a job you want.
-Think of people that know you and can vouch for your skills or be a foot in the door for a prospective job.
+Also, find those friends that can help you get a job you want; think of people that know you, and can vouch for your skills.
+Also look for those that can be a “foot-in-the-door” for a prospective job.

 Completing your profile on Facebook is not as important as it is on LinkedIn, since you're not displaying your entire work history and skills for the world to see.
-Since Facebook is geared more toward the community as a whole instead of job seekers, it is more difficult to find the right people and the right connections.
-However, it's definitely still possible if you know where to look.
+Since Facebook is geared more toward the community, not job seekers, it is more difficult to find the right people and the right connections.
+However, it's definitely still possible to find the right connections, if you know where to look.

 Search for groups that are relevant to your industry:

-Post relevant, useful, and interesting content to the groups you join and become a member of the community to get to know some of the insiders.
-A lot of professionals take to these groups to discuss problems or new developments in the industry, making them a great place to meet like-minded individuals who may be able to get your foot in the door.
+Post relevant, useful, and interesting content to the groups you join, and become a member of the community to get to know some of the insiders.
+A lot of professionals take to these groups to discuss problems or new developments in the industry.
+Facebook groups is a great place to meet like-minded individuals who may be able to get your foot in the door.

-When you post status updates or relevant job inquiries you can filter who you want to see the content.
-This is where your new “professional list” will come in handy.
-When you go to post the status, click on the “friend” dropdown again and pick who can see your status.
+When you post status updates or relevant job inquiries, you can filter by who can see the content; this is where your new “professional list” will come in handy.
+When you go to post the status, click on the “friend” drop-down again, and pick who can see your status.

 Don’t be nervous when asking people to help you.
-Most people like helping and like feeling that someone regards them as a resource/expert enough to ask for help.
+Most people like feeling that someone regards them highly enough to ask them for help.

-Contact them.
-Let them know you are searching for a job and be specific about what you are looking for and highlight what skills you have in the field.
+Contact them to let them know you are searching for a job.
+Be specific about what you are looking for, highlighting the skills you have in that specific field.

 Fill Out Profile with Professional History

-Post relevant work accomplishments, related news, and updates on your job search along with the stuff that makes you human—it’s okay to post your dog pics, family photos, and about your trip skiing.
-Just remember to keep it classy and stay away from posting pictures of your new bikini with you in it or pics of you getting drunk.
+Post relevant work accomplishments, related news, and updates on your job search, along with the stuff that makes you human.
+It’s okay to post dog pics, family photos, and pics from your trip skiing; just remember to keep it classy.

-People like helping people they know and see are human, so use Facebook as the personality side of your professional portfolio.
-If you can connect with a potential employer on a human level you increase your chances of landing a job.
+People like to help others, so use Facebook to show your personality.
+If you can connect with a potential employer on a human level, you increase your chances of landing a job.